slothoth/Fall-From-Heaven/README.md

   - [ ] Culture Bomb, big grant of culture, and border expansion
   - [ ] Bulbing techs.
   - [ ] Golden ages. playerProperty to see number of golden ages triggered, to know how many great people to consume. playerProperty to get all current Great people owned, and also references to delete them on use.
-  - [ ] Great General Command post, Junil
+  - [x] Great General Command post, Junil
-  - [ ] Great General aura all eras
+  - [x] Great General aura all eras
   - [x] Lunnotar Buildings in Lua/with modifiers
   - [ ] Luonnotar buildup using Great Person action rather than Lua, so the ai can win with it.
 Issue with doing same action to make next building iteration.
 And enabling/disabling based on that.
   - [x] Use name list from xml/Text to generate names
-  - [ ] Grigori Great Adventurer issue, put under Great Writer, and then change its requirements
+  - [x] Grigori Great Adventurer issue, put under Great Writer, and then change its requirements
   - [ ] Dark elf kidnapping superSpecialist ( apply a modifier  with the reverse values of a superspecialist) and spawn a great person
+  - [ ] Display SuperSpecialists in the City UI somehow (DESIGN DECISION)
 ## City State System:
   - [ ] didnt exist in civ iv, so dont know how i would approach it?
 Could just have them be a generic race (orc, human, dwarf, elf), or inherit the governance of nearby civs, like Age of Wonders
 ## Wonder System:
   - [ ] Find why we cant find filter wonders in buildinginfos
   - [ ] Extra: port existing wonders to outside the city and adjust as needed.
 # Specialist System:
-- [ ] Permanent specialists could implement as a few modifiers on a city, with variable values based on requirements?
+- [x] Permanent specialists could implement as a few modifiers on a city, with variable values based on requirements?
-- [ ] assignable ones feels like a pain.
-Can we check number of assigned specialists in a district and award yields in Lua?
-- [ ] For permanent, check requirements.
-Policies (LuaProperty), Building (Req) seem to be the only modifiers
-- [ ] UI to see these Specialists
 ## Over/Undercouncil:
   - world congress but without inclusive participation : bonus feature really
 ## Agendas for leaders: